Clarkson, Mississauga

 The majority of Clarkson residents own their own homes (77%) with 86.9% of adult residents having completed high school, and 32.8% of adult residents holding a university or college degree.
 Clarkson has excellent schools, and you can read more here in our article on Clarkson schools.

-The average household income of Clarkson residents is $102,064 and the area boasts a 5.0% unemployment rate.
+The average household income here is $102,064 and the area boasts a 5.0% unemployment rate.

 As with most of Mississauga, Clarkson can be identified as a highly multicultural area, with visible minorities including Arabs, South Asians and Chinese.